 And we get it.
 Producing video content is expensive - the rates start at around $1,000/hour.

-But there are many online tools allowing you to become a video creator without outsourcing the process.
+But there are many online tools allowing you to save time and money, and become a video creator without outsourcing the process.

 One such tool is Synthesia STUDIO, which allows you to create professional videos with human-like AI avatars in your browser.
 You just need to type in text, and the avatar will narrate the video.

-Using a video maker like Synthesia, you can transform blog posts into videos without spending thousands of dollars.
+Using a video maker like Synthesia, you can transform blog posts into videos without spending thousands of dollars, and without having any video editing experience.

 Before you start: Pick the blog post and identify the goal